 "Netstat -p (protocol)" This Switch actually requires a Protocol to be defined.
 The syntax is as follows: netstat -p tcp.
 The acceptable Protocol values are TCP, UDP, ICMP, IP, TCPv6, UDPv6, ICMPv6 and IPv6.

-The "Netstat -r" Switch will display a List of Network Interfaces, the IPv4 and IPv6 Routing Tables (RIB) and any Persistent Routes associated with each.
+The "Netstat -r" Switch will display a Network Interfaces, the IPv4 and IPv6 Routing Tables (RIB) and any Persistent Routes associated with each.
 The Routing Table is used to determine the Interface to be used and the forwarding IP Address (the next destination IP) of a packet of Information being sent over the Connection.
 Think of it as a Map for the travel of Information.
 The Active Route Information displayed is as follows: the Network Destination, the Netmask (Subnet Mask), the Gateway, the Interface and the corresponding Metric.
 The Metric usually indicates the number of Hops.
 The Route with the lowest Metric value is normally automatically chosen.
 MAC stands for Media Access Control address and is usually unique to each Network Interface.

 "Netstat -s" will display Statistics by Protocol.
 The Protocols that will be displayed are as follows: IPv4, IPv6, ICMPv4, ICMPv6, TCP for IPv4, TCP for IPv6, UDP for IPv4 and UDP for IPv6.
 The Stats for each Protocol are too numerous to be listed here, but they are in the Video.